 My best friend Emily and I met when we were 14 years old.
 When I first met her, I didn’t care for her.
 But, she wore on me, and by the time we were 15, we were inseparable.
 Throughout high school we had slumber parties where we would cook.
 Mostly dessert.
 And mostly no-bake and chocolate chip cookies.
 We ruined many of other mamas’ pots.
 And despite hearing from our mamas about how we were going to die of salmonella, we ate a lot of cookie dough.

 Emily and I went to college together, were roommates in the freshman dorms, and then roommates in our first two apartments.
 During that time, we decided to step up our cooking game.
 We gathered family recipes, bought cookbooks and kitchen gadgets, and did a lot of cooking for each other and our other roommates.

 Emily and I saw each other through many food highs and lows.
 For example, I once had a recipe from my grandmother for mac & cheese that said “get the largest box of macaroni.”
 I bought the largest one I could find, which was something like 48 ounces.
-Looking back, I’m sure my grandmother had meant 16 ounces, so as you can imagine, it was interesting and confusing for everyone.
+Looking back, I’m sure my grandmother had meant 16 ounces, so as you can imagine, it was an interesting and confusing dish for everyone.

 Emily’s family recipes were always a hit.
 Especially her spaghetti.
-So when she texted me last week and asked if I wanted her ziti recipe, I said “OF COURSE!”
+So, when she texted me last week and asked if I wanted her ziti recipe, I said “OF COURSE!”
 She told me that this ziti is her most requested recipe.
 I made it, ate, and understand why it is requested … it is delicious!
 It makes a ton, making it perfect for a crowd, it freezes well, and is just pure amazing comfort food.

 This baked ziti sauce is sweet and savory.
 It’s easy to put together, and it’ll feed a crowd, which is good since a crowd will want to eat it.